polyfy/polylith/readme.md

 which would be a pity!
 The tool leaves this task to you as a developer, with the idea to give you as much control as possible (files are only edited by you, not by the tool).

+Right now we can ignore the last part of the message, to add dependencies to project `deps.edn` files, because no projects have been created yet.

 Let's continue by adding the component's `src`, `resources` and `test` directory to `deps.edn`:
 ```clojure